Danish Man Discovers Tooth Growing In His Nose, Responsible For Loss Of Smell And Congestion

-A Danish man recent received some unusual and perhaps frightening news.
+A Danish man recently received some unusual and perhaps frightening news.
 As Sky News details, an unnamed 59-year-old man from Denmark was recently relieved after years of symptoms related to his nasal passageways.
 Discharge, congestion, and a loss of smell had plagued the anonymous Dane for years until doctors discovered an extremely bizarre cause for his maladies — a tooth growing in his nose.

 The symptoms were decidedly worse on the left side of his nose, according to Global News, and the patient had tried an endless litany of remedies to ameliorate his suffering — going so far as to apply topical steroids in the hopes that it might work.
 Finally, after having been subjected to a CT scan, the patient learned that there was a now-obvious reason for his chronic symptoms — a “supernumerary” tooth.